Up to 35% Off Raised Beds

 Contents

 Coleus are extremely versatile plants that can be grown in many different environments.
 They can be grown in gardens, containers, and even be brought indoors as houseplants.
-They are simple to propagate, one plant can make many coleus plants, which helps add to their charm.
+With propagation, one plant can make many coleus plants, which adds to their charm.

 Coleus comes in so many unique and interesting varieties.
-There are many different colors, shapes and sizes of their foliage.
+There are many different colors, shapes, and sizes of foliage to choose from.
 Once you welcome your first coleus into your garden, don’t be surprised if you find yourself picking up new varieties to add to your collection.

-But sometimes coleus can start to suffer or fail.
-When this happens, they will often show many different signs before they do, so it’s important to be able to identify those symptoms and treat them early on.
-Let’s look at some of the most common problems you are likely to run into with your coleus plants!
+Sometimes coleus can start to suffer or fail.
+When this happens, they will often show many signs of struggle.
+It’s important to be able to identify those symptoms and treat them early on.
+Let’s look at some of the most common coleus problems you are likely to run into.

 Drooping Leaves